The Jackson 5: Legacy

 In 1992, Suzanne de Passe, Jermaine Jackson, and Stan Margulies worked with Motown to produce The Jacksons: An American Dream, a five-hour television miniseries broadcast based on the history of the Jackson family in a two-part special on ABC.
 The series tells the story of a hard working black family and their path to success and the American Dream.

-The rise of The Jackson 5 in the 1960s and 1970s coincided with the rise of a similar musical family, The Osmonds.
+The rise of the Jackson 5 in the 1960s and 1970s coincided with the rise of a similar musical family, the Osmonds.
 The white Mormon brothers from Utah, were thought to be an imitation of the black Jackson 5.
 Michael and Donny, the lead singers from each group developed a friendship.
 They both went on to pursue successful solo careers.
-Influenced by the Temptations, the Supremes, James Brown, Jackie Wilson, Sammy Davis Jr., The Teenagers and Sly & the Family Stone, the Jackson 5 eventually served as the inspiration for several generations of boy bands including New Edition, Boyz II Men, Menudo, New Kids on the Block, NSYNC, the Jonas Brothers, Backstreet Boys, One Direction, Silk Sonic, BTS and many more.
+Influenced by the Temptations, the Supremes, James Brown, Jackie Wilson, Sammy Davis Jr., the Teenagers and Sly and the Family Stone, the Jackson 5 eventually served as the inspiration for several generations of boy bands including New Edition, Boyz II Men, Menudo, New Kids on the Block, NSYNC, the Jonas Brothers, Backstreet Boys, One Direction, Silk Sonic, BTS and many more.

+In 2012, Motown Records released a "two-disc undiscovered" Jackson 5 collection Come and Get It: The Rare Pearls.
+The archive contained several well-known covers and previously unreleased material, re-issued.